National Guild of Hypnotists: Activities

-Certification training programs
+Certification

 As part of ongoing services to the member community, the National Guild of Hypnotists has produced several certification, education, and training programs.
 In 1990, NGH set requirements of 15 hours of continuing education credits for active certification status.
 In 1991, the minimum number of training hours was raised to 100, with 75 class hours and 25 hours independent study.
 That year, a Forensic Hypnosis curriculum and the Train the Trainers Program and core curriculum were introduced.
 In 1992, a continuing education workshop program for NGH members was organized.

 In 1995, the Registered Hypnotherapist designation was replaced with the Certified Hypnotherapist designation.
 In 1998, the NGH Certification Board was created, and a Pediatric Hypnotism curriculum was developed.
 In 1999, Medgar Evers College – City University of New York began offering a NGH Certification course, an Emergency Hypnotism curriculum and a Complementary Medical Hypnotism curriculum were added.
 In 2000, the NGH core curriculum was translated into Chinese, Danish, Dutch, French, Spanish and Polish.
 In 2003 and 2004, three new programs were added: Sports Hypnotism, and a 12-month Clinical Hypnotism curriculum, and a Hypno-Coaching program.

 In 2006, NGH leadership accepted "Certified Consulting Hypnotist" as the organization's primary credential.
 In 2015, the NGH further amended its credentialing policies and decided that, moving forward, it would only issue the "Hypnotherapist" certification to applicants who were already licensed health practitioners.
 As of 2020, the NGH also offers the Certified Hypnotist and Board Certified Consulting Hypnotist (BCH) designations, as well.

 The NGH also maintains an updated guide to state law and legal issues regarding hypnotism for public and member education.